Developing an Effective and Automated Patient Engagement Estimator for Telehealth: A Machine Learning Approach: Results and Discussion

-The conceptual model of ~\modelname~ is also supported by Bordin's 1979 theoretical work \cite{bordin1979generalizability}.
-According to this theory, the therapist-provider alliance is driven by three factors - bond, agreement on goals, and agreement on tasks that fit nicely with the features identified in this work.
-While \textit{bond} would correspond with affective, \textit{goals and task agreement} correspond with cognitive.
-The merit of Bordin's approach is that it has been used for child therapy and adults, and it is one of the more widely studied therapeutic alliance measures.
-Therefore, it is no surprise that our framework is able to work well to provide an estimate of engagement levels in a telemental health session.
+The conceptual model of MET is also supported by Bordin’s 1979 theoretical work~\cite{bordin1979generalizability}.
+According to this theory, the therapist-provider alliance is driven by three factors – bond, agreement on goals, and agreement on tasks- and these factors fit nicely with the features identified in this work.
+While bond would correspond with affective, goals and task agreement correspond with cognitive.
+The merit of Bordin’s approach is that it has been used for child therapy and adults, and it is one of the more widely studied therapeutic alliance measures.
+Therefore, it is no surprise that our framework can work well to provide an estimate of engagement levels in a telemental health session.